raw-lab/DeGenPrime/README.md

 Command-line arguments
 Valid tags include:
---amplicon:           <int>, Set the minimum amplicon length. <br />
+--amplicon:           <int>, Set the minimum amplicon length.
 --begin:              <int>, Set the beginning nucleotide.
-If the user inputs an integer < 0, the program will default this value to zero.<br />
+If the user inputs an integer < 0, the program will default this value to zero.
 --end:                <int>, Set the ending nucleotide.
-If the user inputs an integer > the number of base pairs in the entire sequence, then the program will default this to the last nucleotide in the sequence.<br />
+If the user inputs an integer > the number of base pairs in the entire sequence, then the program will default this to the last nucleotide in the sequence.
---global or --g,       for lists of sequences that are misaligned, this tag specifies that the file should run MAFFT for global alignment.<br />
+--global or --g,       for lists of sequences that are misaligned, this tag specifies that the file should run MAFFT for global alignment.
---help or --h,         prints this help menu.<br />
+--help or --h,         prints this help menu.
---local or --l,        for lists of sequences that are misaligned, this tag specifies that the file should run MAFFT for local alignment.<br />
+--local or --l,        for lists of sequences that are misaligned, this tag specifies that the file should run MAFFT for local alignment.
 --min_temp:           <int>, Sets the minimum primer melting temperature.
-This has a minimum value of 50.0 (degrees Celsius) and must be smaller than --max_temp.<br />
+This has a minimum value of 50.0 (degrees Celsius) and must be smaller than --max_temp.
 --max_temp:           <int>, Sets the maximum primer melting temperature.
-This has a maximum value of 65.0 (degrees Celsius) and must be larger than --min_temp.<br />
+This has a maximum value of 65.0 (degrees Celsius) and must be larger than --min_temp.
 --primer_conc:        <int>, Sets the concentration of the PCR primer in nM.
-This has a minimum value of 50.0 nM, and this program will raise any value smaller to this value.<br />
+This has a minimum value of 50.0 nM, and this program will raise any value smaller to this value.
 --protein,             Tells the program that the input sequence is a protein sequence, and the program should unwrap the protein sequence into its base nucleotides instead of trying to find a PCR.
-This will produce degenerate nucleotide codes whenever there is any ambiguity.<br />
+This will produce degenerate nucleotide codes whenever there is any ambiguity.
 --salt_conc:          <int>, Sets the concentration of monovalent ions in mM.
-This has a minimum value of 50.0 mM, and this program will raise any value smaller to this value.<br />
+This has a minimum value of 50.0 mM, and this program will raise any value smaller to this value.
 --max_primers:        <int>, Sets the maximum number of output primers.
-This has a maximum value of 10 and this program will reduce any value larger to this value.<br />
+This has a maximum value of 10 and this program will reduce any value larger to this value.
 ```

 ### Input